NO ONE WILL BE ALLOWED ON SITE WITH OUT A TICKET!

 - Visit the website regularly for updated information.

-- Remember you are visiting a home where horses live.
+- Remember you are visiting a home where horses/cows and people live.

-- Help us insure a quick and safe return for them.
+- Help us ensure a quick and safe return for them.
 Leave no trace.

 - If you see anything that might be of danger to people or livestock notify festival staff or volunteers.

 Due to Oregon Liquor Laws, you may not bring alcohol onto the site.
 Alcohol will be available for purchase.
-We have great food/beverage vendors on site this year with over 7 Breweries and Kombucha!
+We have great food/beverage vendors on site this year with over 8 Breweries, wine, cocktails and Kombucha!

-Ice will be available for purchase on site.
+Ice will be available for purchase on site at the Beverage Tent.